shashank3959/me759-final-project/README.md

 ```
 pip3 install -r requirements.txt
 ```

-Example: To create dataset for ComplementNB use algoID 4 <br>
+### Functionality check
+In order to check the functionality of our C++ implemenation of Navies Bayies variant, we used the Python machine learning package scikit-learn to verify the funcationality by comparing the accuracy on the test set data.
+For example, to test ComplementNB use algoID 4 <br>
 ```
 python main.py --algoID 4
 ```
 <br>

 Note: <br>
-For GaussianNB, we used the Iris dataset which is already in numerical format so no data processing step was performed and the data file is in the data folder.
+For GaussianNB, we used the Iris dataset which is already in numerical format so no data processing step was performed and the data is stored directly in the data folder.

 # To compile